Learn to Hunt

 and algal toxins.
 Beach monitoring is targeted at providing up to date information for recreating at our many beaches.
 A

 map with currently weekly monitoring results is

-State water quality standards, and share this information with planners, citizens and other partners in basin planning and watershed management activities.
+State water quality standards.
+DNR shares this information with planners, citizens and other partners in basin planning and watershed management activities.